modernish/modernish/README.md

 * `-x`: trace each test using the shell's `xtrace` facility.
 Each trace is stored in a separate file in a specially created temporary directory.
 By default, the trace is deleted if a test does not produce an unexpected fail.
-Add `-x` again to keep all traces.
+Add `-x` again to keep expected fails as well, and again to keep all traces regardless of result.
 If any traces were saved, modernish will tell you the location of the temporary directory at the end, otherwise it will silently remove the directory again.